 by Wings for Survivors (guest author) on 26 October, 2011

-Wings for Survivors provided the National Museum with information concerning the petition to save the Ballarat Orphanage site.
+Wings for Survivors provided the National Museum with information concerning the petition to the Heritage Victoria Council to save the Ballarat Orphanage site.

 Maureen Cuskelly shares some detailed recollections of her experiences at St Aidan’s, Bendigo, where she lived from the age of eight to 17.